rejuvyesh/homepage/posts/2014-11-29-tracking-unproductivity.md

 ![Total time spent per day in various applications over a period of ~11 months.
 The tags can be clicked to toggle visualization of any tag](/images/year-review.svg )

 See the full-size image [here](/images/year-review.png).
 Yeah the image looks pretty cool.
-But it is pretty depressing to see so much time consumed on social networking sites.
+But it is pretty depressing to see so much time consumed on random internet browsing.
 Let's remove all unproductive tags and see the real picture.

 ![](/images/yearly-productive-tags.png )